jaimesteban76-boop/basic_topology/README.md

-Some basic point-set topology in Lean for fun.
-It is roughly based on General Topology by Stephen Willard (1970).
+Point-set topology in Lean.
+Based on General Topology by Stephen Willard (1970).

+Authors: Michael Nestor, Jaime Saenz (University of Louisville).

 The main file is `basic.lean` and there is also an automatically generated file called `exercise.lean` with proofs of theorems removed if you want to try yourself :)